finos/legend/docs/overview/legend-features.md

 ## Constraint

-A data model has built-in governance features, called _data quality controls_.
+Legend data models have built-in governance features, called _data quality controls_.
 You create data quality controls every time you define a model.
 Constraints are governance tools added on top of quality controls.
 Use constraints to define a validation or condition on the model that's expected to be met.

 [Add a constraint](../tutorials/studio-class.md/#constraint)